gianr00/PyBank-and-PyPoll-data-analysis/README.md

 -    Greatest increase in profits (date and amount)
 -    Greatest decrease in profits (date and amount)

+Input and Output files:
-Input file location/filename : PyBank/Resources/budget_data.csv
+-    Input file location/filename : PyBank/Resources/budget_data.csv
-Output file location/filename: PyBank/analysis/budget_summary.txt
+-    Output file location/filename: PyBank/analysis/budget_summary.txt

 The Python scripts reads each record from the csv file and saves it into two lists (date and profit/losses).
 Using the data saved in the lists, it performs the following to get the budget summary for the entire period:

-a.
-Count the number of months saved in date list
+-    Count the number of months saved in date list
-b.
-Calculates the net total profit/losses saved in profit/losses list
+-    Calculates the net total profit/losses saved in profit/losses list
-c.
-Calculate the monthly change in profit/losses and get the average monthly changes in profit/losses
+-    Calculate the monthly change in profit/losses and get the average monthly changes in profit/losses
-d.
-Find the greatest increase in profits/losses and the greatest decrease in profits/losses
+-    Find the greatest increase in profits/losses and the greatest decrease in profits/losses
-e.
-Find the date for the greatest increase in profits/losses and greatest decrease in profits/losses
+-    Find the date for  the greatest increase in profits/losses and greatest decrease in profits/losses

 2. PyPoll

 Analyze a rural town election data using Python script.
 The input is the poll data in csv format with three columns ("Ballot ID", "County", and "Candidate")

 The output will be printed to the terminal and written to a text file.
 The output includes the election result summary with the following information: